microsoft/vscode-makecode/README.md

 > Note: In vscode.dev, the File menu is located in the hamburger button in the top-left corner of the page.

-Once you've opened a folder, you can create an empty project by clicking the "Create an empty project" command in the MakeCode Asset Explorer.
+Once you've opened a folder, you can create an empty project by clicking the "Create a New Project" command in the MakeCode Asset Explorer.

 ### Importing an existing MakeCode project

-If you have a share link for a MakeCode Arcade project, you can also import it by clicking the "Import project from URL" command and pasting the URL in the input that appears.
+If you have a share link for a MakeCode Arcade project, you can also import it by clicking the "Import Project from URL" command and pasting the URL in the input that appears.

 ### Opening an existing GitHub project